openneuropet/petdeface/README.md

 *for a full list of dependencies see the pyproject.toml in this repo*

 ## Usage
+**_NOTE:_** This project is currently in beta release, some features listed below may not be available for version numbers < 1.0.0

 ```bash
 usage: petdeface.py [-h] [--output_dir OUTPUT_DIR] [--anat_only]
        [--subject SUBJECT] [--session SESSION] [--docker]